Clubs, Activities & Enrichment

 Literacy Week

 Though we celebrate our love of reading, writing, speaking, and listening year-round at Fireside Elementary, we also throw a week-long party for literacy each spring.
 Our annual Literacy Week is designed with input from parents, grade-level teachers, specialists, and administration.
-We first identify a focus, then create a catchy theme, and then plan activities that explore the theme.
+We first identify a focus, then create a catchy theme, and plan activities that explore the theme.

 STEM Fair